-I sometimes hear people say, “I don’t want to know,” but what they should know is that genetics is not deterministic.
-Most of us are going to have problems with things like Type 2 Diabetes, Heart Disease and other cardiovascular diseases, but our environment plays a large role in the development of these diseases.
+I sometimes hear people say, “I don’t want to know.”
+But what they should know is that genetics is not deterministic.
+Most of us are going to have problems with things like Type 2 Diabetes, Heart Disease, and other cardiovascular diseases.
+Yet our environment plays a large role in the development of these diseases.
 And while you might be at a higher than average risk for obesity, maybe that only applies if you’re 100 percent sedentary.
 It’s a dynamic and complex system and it’s the very early days of what we know!

 What interesting thing have you learned about yourself from being tested?

 In addition to testing myself with 23andMe, I had my grandparents tested.
-My grandmother recently passed away at 88 and my grandfather just turned 92 and their results reflected some of the things I’ve already observed in them.
-It’s also interesting to look at the ancestry finder map and see how many distant cousins I have — you can easily see a migration bubble.
+My grandmother recently passed away at 88 and my grandfather just turned 92.
+Their results reflected some of the things I’ve already observed in them.
+It’s also interesting to look at the ancestry finder map and see how many distant cousins I have.
+You can easily see a migration bubble.
 I’d love to give out kits at an upcoming family reunion to investigate our ancestry more thoroughly.